hsshih/generate-synthetic-images/README.md

   --selected            Keep only selected instances in the test dataset.
 Default is to keep all instances in the root directory.
   --scale               Do not scale augmentation.
 Default is to add scale augmentation.
   --rotation            Do not rotation augmentation.
 Default is to add rotation augmentation.
-  --num NUM             Number of times each image will be in dataset --n_image NUM         Number of synthetic images to generate --dontocclude         Add objects without occlusion.
+  --n_image NUM         Number of synthetic images to generate --dontocclude         Add objects without occlusion.
 Default is to produce occlusions --add_distractors     Add distractors objects.
 Default is to not use distractors